ibm-mas/gitops-demo/README.md

 ### Config Git Repository Structure

-The _Config_ Git repository represents the "source of truth" that defines everything ArgoCD needs to install and manage MAS instances.
+The _Config_ Git repository represents the "source of truth" that (along with the Charts in the _Source Git Repo_ and the secrets in the _Secrets Vault_) provides everything ArgoCD needs to install and manage MAS instances across the target clusters.
 Configuration is structured as a hierarchy; with "accounts" (e.g. dev/prod/staging) at the top, followed by "clusters", followed by "instances".

 Each account is managed by its own ArgoCD instance containing a single **Account Root Application**.

 > **Why can't a single ArgoCD instance contain more than one Account Root Application?** This is primarily due to a limitation we have inherited to be compatible with internal IBM systems where we must have everything under a single ArgoCD project.
 We would like to support single/multi-project configurations in the long term, but it's not a priority at the moment.

-The _Config_ Git repository contains a tree of `.yaml` configuration files structured as follows:
+The _Config_ Git repository contains a tree of different types of `.yaml` configuration files, structured as follows.
+Each `.yaml` file will cause ArgoCD to generate one (or more) application(s), which in turn render Helm charts into the target cluster.

 ```
 ├── <ACCOUNT_ID>